nirv-ai/docs/vault/README.md

 # verify `Vault is initialized
 vault operator init -status

-# unseal vault: will require you to enter password set on the root pgp key
+# unseal vault: will require you to enter password set on pgp key
 ./script.vault.sh unseal

 # delete your shell history: